New York, NY

-I’m Gerod Rody, who thought up and co-founded OUT4S, and I now serve as Board President.
+I’m Gerod Rody, who thought up and co-founded OUT4S, and now serve as Board President.
 I’m often the face of the organization, in addition to performing data entry and anything else that needs doing.
-My day job is at Pinchot University as Director of Marketing, where I love all things that creatively share “brand” as an authentic story.
-I also graduated from the Bainbridge Graduate Institute at Pinchot with an MBA in Sustainable Business in 2009, and met fellow graduate and OUT4S co-founder Julian O’Reilley there on our woodsy orientation.
+During the day I work in Brand Strategy in New York City.
+In my past I served as Director of Marketing at Pinchot University, where I also graduated (from the Bainbridge Graduate Institute at Pinchot) with an MBA in Sustainable Business in 2009.

 I maintain a healthy obsession with all things Swedish and am interested in great food, creativity, swimming, running and adventure.
 I started up OUT4S initially to meet great people (and maybe get a date).
 Since then, the people I’ve met have become my family.
 Over the past several years, OUT4S has evolved into the beginning of a movement that crosses all sorts of lines, threatening to connect the gays and the greens in ways no one thought possible and help redefine the oft-narrowly used term sustainability into something that sparks action toward our vision of a Fabulous Planet.